-1 pint fortified milk2 tablespoons custard powder1-2 tablespoons sugar
+1-2 tablespoons sugar

 Mix sugar and custard powder to a smooth paste with a little cold milk.
 Heat the rest of the milk until just boiling.
 Pour on to the custard powder mixture, stirring well.
 Return to pan, stir until boiling and simmer for 1-2 minutes, stirring all the time.